CAS in Forensic Imaging and Virtopsy® UZH

 Course director

-Course coordinator
+Course coordinators

-Dr. med.
-Wolf Schweitzer, Forensic pathologist at the Institute of Forensic Medicine at the University of Zurich [link].
+- Dr. med.
+Wolf Schweitzer, Forensic Pathologist at the Institute of Forensic Medicine at the University of Zurich [link]

 Upcoming courses